Rayality/python_practice/README.md

 > "The only person you need to be better than is the person you were yesterday."

-### Solutions

-If you get stuck, each problem has a corresponding solution in _solutions/_.

 ## Getting Started

 1. Fork the repository
 2. Clone the forked repository
 3. Open _problems/problem_001.py_ to read the specification and fill in the code
 4. Test your solution with sample input to ensure it runs according to the problem specifications.
 5. Go on to "002" and keep going until you hit "080"